-As the series editor of the emergent Palgrave Macmillan Alternatives and Futures: Cultures, Practices, Activism and Utopias book series, I envisage that the series will:
+As the series editor of the emergent Palgrave Macmillan Alternatives and Futures: Cultures, Practices, Activism and Utopias book series, I invite you to contribute a proposal for a book to a series that aims to:

-- contribute to the development of analytical meta-frameworks for the study and understanding of the growth of alternative movements and visions this century
+- contribute to the development of analytical meta-frameworks for the study and understanding of the growth of alternative movements and visions this century, and

 - become an engaging forum of diverse voices, including activists’ testimonies and observers’ critiques.